SAP-samples/manage-apis-codejam/exercises/07-import-api-openapi-spec/README.md

 > If you try testing any resources before deploying the API, you will get an authentication error in the response.
 Deploy the API first and then retry.

-## Publish the API in the API Business Hub Enterprise
+## Exercise 07 - Publish the API in the API Business Hub Enterprise

 In exercise 06 we went into detail on how to publish an API.
 Lets repeat the process here.